 The pharmacy has enough trained team members to provide its services safely.
-They are provided with ongoing and structured training to support their learning needs and maintain their knowledge and skills.
-They can raise any concerns or make suggestions and have regular meetings.
+They are provided with some ongoing training to support their learning needs and maintain their knowledge and skills.
+They can raise any concerns or make suggestions and have meetings.
 This means that they can help improve the systems in the pharmacy.
 The team members can take professional decisions to ensure people taking medicines are safe.
-These are not affected by the pharmacy's targets.

-There was one pharmacist, two trained dispensers and one trained MCA working during the inspection.
-Team members had completed an accredited course for their role and they wore smart uniforms with name badges displaying their role.
-They worked well together and communicated effectively to ensure that tasks were prioritised and the workload was well managed.
+There was one pharmacist, one trained dispenser (NVQ level 3 trainee) and two trained MCAs working during the inspection.
+Most team members had completed an accredited course for their role and the rest were undertaking training.
+They wore smart uniforms with name badges displaying their role.
+And they worked well together and communicated effectively to ensure that tasks were prioritised and the workload was well managed.